 Sample Preparation

-Our sample preparation facilities include two Leica binocular picking scopes with digital cameras for measuring grain dimensions.
-We have all of the equipment necessary for selecting, characterizing, and packing grains (into either Pt or Nb metal packets).
+Our sample preparation facilities include three Leica binocular picking scopes with digital cameras for measuring grain dimensions.
+We have all of the equipment necessary for selecting, characterizing, and packing grains into Nb metal packets.
+We love to host and train new users, if you are interested please just contact us!

 If you’d like to know more about sample preparation, please check out this write-up on the world’s leading thermochronology blog.